Frequently Asked Questions

 • Surrendering items from their mouth

-Trainers are available on weekdays and weekends from 8.00 am to 8.00 pm.
+Our Dog Trainers are generally available on weekdays and weekends from 9:00 am to 6:00 pm.

-We travel to any suburb within an hour of the city centre in these locations – Adelaide, Brisbane, Gold Coast, Northern Rivers, Sunshine Coast, Cairns, Melbourne (and Canberra).
+We travel to any suburb within an hour of the city centre in these locations – Adelaide, Brisbane, Gold Coast, Cairns, Melbourne, Central Coast and Canberra.
 If you are just outside these city limits please check with us.

 Yes, we encourage your whole pack to be present so we can see the big picture.
 It is common for one dog to trigger behaviours in another and for a holistic assessment this is preferable.

-We believe that dogs, just like children, need a balance of positive reinforcement and discipline (meaning “to teach”) to be stable and fulfilled, and develop into happy and balanced members of society.
-Boundaries, limitation and saying “no” is just as important as praise and reward – each has its place and correct application.
+We believe that dogs, just like children, need a balance of positive reinforcement and healthy discipline to be stable and fulfilled, and develop into happy and balanced members of society.
+Boundaries, limitations and saying “no” is just as important as praise and reward – each has its place and correct application.

-Punishment, violence, fear, intimidation or threatening behaviour has no place in building healthy relationships, however many behavioural issues can also be caused through providing too much reward or lack of discipline!
+Many behavioural issues can actually be caused through excessive use of reward and lack of rules and boundaries.
 It is the way it is done that matters and we can show you how to give your dog the right balance to foster trust and respect and help you achieve loving leader status.

 Clients will almost always notice big shifts in their dog’s behaviour from the day we are there, and some behaviours do disappear immediately.
 However, you as the owner are responsible for maintaining and continuing the relationship and new behaviours (both yours and your dog’s) indefinitely.